The Garden Grazer

 Instructions

-• Make the dressing: In a small bowl, add all dressing ingredients and whisk to combine.
+• Make dressing: In a small bowl, add all dressing ingredients and whisk to combine.
 Set aside.
-(Feel free to add 1 tsp. pure maple syrup to balance the flavors, or 1/4 tsp. chili powder for some spice.)
+(Feel free to add up to 1 tsp. pure maple syrup to balance the flavors, or 1/4 tsp. chili powder for some spice.)

-• Rinse and drain chickpeas and black beans.
-Add to a medium mixing bowl.
+• Prepare beans: Rinse and drain the garbanzo beans and black beans.
+Place in a medium mixing bowl.

-• Can serve immediately or let it chill in the refrigerator for at least an hour first.
-(If not serving immediately, you can add the avocado right before serving to prevent it from browning.)
+• Serve: You can serve this salad immediately or allow it to chill in a sealed container in the refrigerator for at least an hour first.
+(If not serving immediately, you can add the avocado right before serving to help keep it fresh.)

 Notes